DynamicCodeNinja/RBAC/README.md

 # RBAC For Laravel 5.1

 Powerful package for handling roles and permissions in Laravel 5 (5.1 and also 5.0).
-Based on the Bican/Roles ACL Package.
+Based on the [Bican/Roles](https://github.com/romanbican/roles/) Package.

 - [Installation](#installation)
     - [Composer](#composer)